bartcui/Game-Engine-Rust/README.md

 ## **6. Contributions**

 **Oliver** focused on the design and implementation of the core engine loop and the deterministic turn scheduler.
 He implemented the collision, win, and lose rules, including stochastic deterministic logic using a seeded random number generator, as well as a replay system for debugging deterministic behaviour.
 It defined clear conditions for game outcomes, such as player–enemy collisions and level completion when the player reaches an exit.
 A deterministic conflict resolution mechanism was implemented for cases where multiple actors target the same grid tile in a single turn.
 Oliver also implemented a grid-based A\* pathfinding algorithm that allows enemies to plan shortest paths around obstacles, using injected passability policies and a Manhattan-distance heuristic.
-The implementation enforces fixed neighbor ordering and stable priority-queue tie-breakers to maintain determinism.
+The implementation enforces fixed neighbour ordering and stable priority-queue tie-breakers to maintain determinism.

 Additional contributions include support for movement constraints involving doors, keys, traps, and walls via a pluggable policy interface, as well as the creation of golden replay tests (same RNG seed and input sequence ⇒ identical end states) to validate end-to-end determinism of the turn pipeline.